 Companies provide several avenues of entry into their establishments.
 Internships are temporary on-the-job training opportunities for students to glean a more practical insight as to what professional competencies the potential employee would expect from a new hire.
 Internships benefit the company’s vision, a department looking for fresh ideas, a research-based project, or simply ensuring it remains relative to its local community through partnerships.
 Internships may offer college credits, monetary stipends, or scouting opportunities for future hires.

 Not all jobs require a four-year college degree.
 This is a relief for high school students who are not interested in pursuing a college degree or lacking the necessary funds to enter higher education upon graduation.
 Several companies are willing to train and hire their own staff.
-By enrolling in an apprentice school, students are able to receive explicit training for the company they will work for and be a more marketable candidate upon completion and certification of the apprenticeship program.
+By enrolling in an apprentice school, students are able to receive explicit training for the company they will work for and be more marketable candidates upon completion and certification of the apprenticeship program.
 For example, the naval shipyard industry in Norfolk, Virginia will pay the new hires to enroll and take the necessary apprenticeship classes.
 During the apprenticeship, students are exposed to a variety of jobs they could be hired for upon successful completion of coursework.
 Once the student selects the particular department of interest, they will be receiving exclusive on-the-job training for that department.
 As long as they are able to demonstrate proficiency in the apprentice school towards certification, that department will hire them.

 If a high school student is considering an apprenticeship vocation opportunity, they should be very aware of what the company’s expectations and hiring packages are before entering.
-If it is a competitive apprenticeship, hiring may not be guaranteed upon completion of program.
+If it is a competitive apprenticeship, hiring may not be guaranteed upon completion of the program.
 It is also important for the student to keep in mind that if they are planning for upward mobility or pursuing leadership roles for the company in the future, additional academic schooling may be required.

 Advanced Placement Courses

 Once the student completes the course, that course becomes part of their high school transcript and count towards their future college coursework.
-Students who enroll in advanced placement courses as early as their sophomore year in high school are eligible to receive a substantial amount of college credits, if the college they will be attending accepts the advance placement coursework descriptions.
-For students interested in science, engineering, and liberal arts degrees, they can design their high school course work as a tailored academic track.
+Students who enroll in advanced placement courses as early as their sophomore year in high school are eligible to receive a substantial amount of college credits if the college they will be attending accepts the advance placement coursework descriptions.
+For students interested in science, engineering, and liberal arts degrees, can design their high school coursework as a tailored academic track.
 The academic track serves to match advance placement course work with potential colleges and universities the student would be interested in pursuing.
 This is a tremendous opportunity to earn college credits at no cost while still enrolled in a public school setting.

 Students need to understand how college can benefit them before they invest in a very costly venture.
-Having strong background knowledge about what short term and long-term goals students have for their future will help those sound decisions.
+Having strong background knowledge about what short-term and long-term goals students have for their future will help those sound decisions.
 By knowing what is important to them as an individual helps them match their passion with a higher education institution that will allow them to pursue their goals.
 As part of a Newport News Public Schools district, students are encouraged at a young age to be problem-solving citizens who are college, career, and citizen ready once they leave the public education sector.
-In other words, the curriculum has been developed and written in such a way as to get students noticing concerns and issues around them and becoming proactively involved community projects.
-This is component is presented intentionally to show students that they have a responsibility to be a voice in their community for the purposing of changing lives for the better of others and ultimately, themselves.
+In other words, the curriculum has been developed and written in such a way as to get students to notice concerns and issues around them and becoming proactively involved in community projects.
+This is component is presented intentionally to show students that they have a responsibility to be a voice in their community for the purpose of changing lives for the better of others and ultimately, themselves.

-College for a high student is the place where they go to discover how to best serve their community, the nation, and the world.
+College for high school students is the place where they go to discover how to best serve their community, the nation, and the world.
 Knowing a student’s passion for change and their academic track provides a greater opportunity for them to connect with higher education institutions that have common goals.
 Many colleges have recruits from all over the state and nations that offer students expensed paid orientation and private tours for them to come and view campuses that potentially match their interests.
 With the cost of four-year universities constantly on the rise, many community colleges already have partnerships with four-year universities.
 This is an excellent option for students who may need to slowly transition into the lifestyle and financial obligations of a four-year college.
-Questions for high school students, families, academic advisors to discuss about four-year colleges may include:
+Questions for high school students, families, academic advisors to discuss four-year colleges may include: